-More than likely it was this church which gave rise to the village being called Southminster, being the main church, or minster, south of Colchester.
+More than likely it was this church that gave rise to the village being called Southminster, being the main church, or minster, south of Colchester.

 It was recorded that Nelson died in Scott's arms after the Battle of Trafalgar.
-Several of the vicar's artifacts can be seen within the church.
+Several of the vicar's artefacts can be seen within the church.

 One reminder of times past is the original cast iron water pump which served the village from 1832.

 Present Day Southminster

 Southminster is fortunate in having its own railway station operated by National Express East Anglia on the Crouch Valley Line.

 The town is well served with local services which include a library, primary school, a police station, bakery, convenience store and several fast food outlets.

-Southminster has a selection of pubs including the Kings Head, Queens Head, The White Horse and the Station Arms.
+Southminster has a selection of pubs including the King's Head, Queen's Head, The White Horse and the Station Arms.

 Things to do in Southminster